COVID-19 IMPACT INFORMATION AND TEMPORARY BUILDING CLOSURE

 We at the Nature Center at Shaker Lakes share the same feelings that many of you have - nervousness, uncertainty, and concern for everyone impacted by the recent events surrounding the coronavirus pandemic.
 The safety and well-being of our community, visitors and staff continues to be our number one priority during this time.

-In response to these concerns, and in line with governmental recommendations and guidelines that are quickly evolving, the Nature Center at Shaker Lakes’ building will be temporarily closed to the public until further notice in accordance with the state's recent amendment to the Stay at Home Order.
+In response to these concerns, and in line with governmental recommendations and guidelines that are quickly evolving, the Nature Center at Shaker Lakes’ building is temporarily closed to the public until further notice in accordance with the state's recent amendment to the Stay at Home Order.
 Our staff will continue to work behind the scenes and our management team will monitor this evolving situation and share any additional information as it comes to light.

 Due to the temporary closure, all scheduled programs and events during the outlined time will be cancelled or postponed.
 We will update you on any further decisions, should they be necessary, in the coming weeks.
 Updates will also be posted on our website and social media channels.